mmazzarolo/react-native-beacons-android/README.md

 ```
 <br />
 ##### Beacons.stopRangingBeaconsInRegion(): promise
 Stops the range scan for beacons.
-Example usage:
 ```javascript
 // Example using then/catch
 Beacons.stopRangingBeaconsInRegion()